Updated: January 11, 2023

 It will be hard for you to help your parents with their financial worries if you’re in debt trouble yourself.
 So always start with yourself – be financially smart, save money, learn to invest and control your debt.

 Your parents may be too proud to admit to you that they have debt problems.
 When you know that they are having financial difficulties, take the initiative and offer help.
 Be sensitive with bringing up the topic and it’s important to make them understand that your respect for them remains despite everything.

-The reason why I said that you should start with yourself is because consequently, your personal finance will become “family finance”.
-You will no longer be tracking just your own expenses but your parents’ and possibly the whole household.
-Be strong and focused, be firm and take control.
+The reason why I said that you should start with yourself is that consequently, your personal finance will become “family finance”.
+You will no longer be tracking just your expenses but your parents’ and possibly the whole household.
+Be strong and focused, be firm, and take control.

 Educate and Inspire

 Helping your parents to get out of debt is not only about the money.
 It’s not as simple as taking all their credit card bills and paying them yourself.
 It’s important to also guide and educate them to become more financially responsible.